Belgium allocates 500,000 euros to UN drug agency in Colombia

 Drugs loaded at sea

 A Belgian police liaison officer has been working in Bogotá for the past two years to strengthen information exchange with Colombian services, particularly at ports.
-The officer says that the local authorities warn the Belgians daily about suspicious shipments.
+Local authorities warn the Belgians daily about suspicious shipments.

 Santa Marta was the first stop on a South American mission attended by Prévot and several MPs.
-The Belgian delegation will travel on to Mexico on Wednesday morning, local time.
+The delegation will travel to Mexico on Wednesday morning.

 Related news